First Home Owner Grant (FHOG) objections

-You may receive a decision relating to your application for the First Home Owner Grant (FHOG) that you disagree with.
-If this happens, you can lodge an objection to that decision with us.
+If you receive a decision relating to your application for the First Home Owner Grant (FHOG) that you disagree with, you can lodge an objection.

 What is an objection?

 An objection is a formal process for resolving disputes between you and us about our decision.
-You may lodge an objection if you disagree with a decision made by us:
+You can lodge an objection if you disagree with our decision:

 - Reversing or varying an earlier decision regarding your FHOG application,